Chart Color Schemes

 Riverview demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Riverview's educational attainment is notably higher than broader averages.
-Among residents aged 15+, 58.4% hold university qualifications, compared to the Australian average of 30.4% and New South Wales' (NSW) average of 32.2%.
-This high level of attainment is predominantly composed of bachelor degrees (36.3%), followed by postgraduate qualifications (18.1%) and graduate diplomas (4.0%).
-Vocational pathways account for 15.0% of qualifications among those aged 15+, with advanced diplomas at 8.3% and certificates at 6.7%.
+Riverview's educational attainment is notably higher than national averages.
+Among residents aged 15 and above, 58.4% have university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
+This high level of educational attainment is driven by bachelor degrees (36.3%), postgraduate qualifications (18.1%), and graduate diplomas (4.0%).
+Vocational pathways account for 15.0%, with advanced diplomas at 8.3% and certificates at 6.7%.

 Educational participation is high, with 37.0% of residents currently enrolled in formal education.
 This includes 13.0% in secondary education, 11.8% in primary education, and 8.5% pursuing tertiary education.